xHunterW/biotech-asset-evaluation/README.md

 # Biotech Investment & Asset Evaluation

 A curated collection of quantitative frameworks for evaluating pharmaceutical assets and investment opportunities.
-Each project applies rigorous financial modeling—such as risk-adjusted NPV (rNPV), real options, and Monte Carlo simulations—to real-world clinical and commercial data.
+Each project applies rigorous financial modeling such as risk-adjusted NPV (rNPV), real options, and Monte Carlo simulations to real-world clinical and commercial data.
 This repository serves as a hub for bridging scientific diligence with investment-grade decision-making.

 ---